-- SHEILA & EDDIE (in unison).
+SHEILA & EDDIE (in unison).
 Two eggs over easy, home fries and a side of toast.

-- SHEILA.
+SHEILA.
 Lunch.

-- SHEILA & EDDIE.
+SHEILA & EDDIE.
 Tuna on rye, open faced, with a pickle spear and a side of potato chips.

-- SHEILA.
+SHEILA.
 Dinner.

-- SHEILA & EDDIE.
+SHEILA & EDDIE.
 The daily special.

 - FRANK.
 See!
 I order the daily special.
 That's a different meal every day. - SHEILA.
-Three times a week it's chicken, twice a week it's ham and the other two days it's meatloaf. - FRANK.
-And that's a nice variety. - EDDIE.
+Three times a week it's chicken, twice a week it's ham and the other two days it's meatloaf. - EDDIE.
 Face it, Frank.
 You're predictable. - FRANK.
 Can it, Eddie.
 I'm not predictable.
 In fact, I thought I'd try something new today. - EDDIE.
 The day you try something new is the day I eat my own shoe. - FRANK.
 Well, I hope you wore your tastiest pair 'cause today is that day.
 (Opening the menu.)
 I just need a few minutes to decide. - SHEILA (with an affectionate smirk).
 I'll come back around in a bit.
 (Picks up the coffee pot and a mug and crosses to ROBERTA.)
 Mornin', Roberta.
-What can I getcha?

-(SHEILA puts down the mug and fills it with coffee, then puts the coffee pot on the table and pulls out a pad from her apron and a pencil from behind her ear and gets ready to take the order.)
+What can I getcha? - (SHEILA puts down the mug and fills it with coffee, then puts the coffee pot on the table and pulls out a pad from her apron and a pencil from behind her ear and gets ready to take the order.) - ROBERTA.

-ROBERTA.
 I'll have the scrambled eggs and an English muffin.
 SHEILA.
-Coming right up!

-ROBERTA.
-Thanks, Sheila.

-(SHEILA tears off the ticket, picks up the coffee pot, takes the ticket to the window and hits the bell.)

-SHEILA.
-One order of broken hen-berries and burn the British.
-DOLORES (grabbing the ticket, grumpily, with a scowl).
-Hrmph.

-- ROBERTA (turns to SANDY).
+Coming right up! - (SHEILA tears off the ticket, picks up the coffee pot, takes the ticket to the window and hits the bell.) - SHEILA.
+One order of broken hen-berries and burn the British. - DOLORES (grabbing the ticket, grumpily, with a scowl).
+Hrmph. - ROBERTA (turns to SANDY).
 Hey, Sandy, if you're done with the weather section, can I take a look?
-I'm expecting a delivery of some orchids later this week, and I want to make sure they'll arrive safely. - SANDY.
+I'm expecting a delivery of some orchids later this week, and I want to make sure they'll arrive safely.

+- SANDY.
 Sure thing.
 (Passes ROBERTA a section of the newspaper.)
-I'm more focused on national politics anyway. - FRANK (looking away from the menu).
-Says the politician. - EDDIE.
+I'm more focused on national politics anyway. - EDDIE.
 Just what the world needs ... more politicians and their back-door deals with lobbyists. - SANDY (rolling his eyes).
 I'm a small-town city councilman, guys.
 I'm more concerned with the lobby of the local library than political lobbies.